wct432/sf_building_complaints/README.md

     <li>Scikit-Learn</li>
 <ul>

-# 2. Exploration and Visualizations
+# 2. Exploratory Analysis and Visualizations
 We will begin by exploring the dataset we will be working with to get an idea of the number of complaints for each department,
 how many null values and duplicates there are, what words are most frequent throughout the dataset and different deaparments,
 and other information about the corpus, or body of text we will be working with.

+## 1. Exploration

 ### 1. Fetch and Load Data
 To begin we fetch our data using the fetch_data module in src, this simply fetches the data from the City of SF's API using our